 Recharge migration experts are staffed Monday - Friday, 7:00 am PST - 4:00 pm PST.
 We highly advise you to schedule your migration earlier in the week to ensure a migration expert will be able to assist you with any issues you may encounter.
 We discourage migrations from being scheduled on a Friday to prevent issues from occurring throughout the weekend when migration experts are not staffed.

-I am already on Shopify and ReCharge, but I’m setting up a brand new Shopify store and need to move all of my ReCharge data into it.
+I am already using the Recharge Checkout on Shopify, but I’m setting up a brand new Shopify store and need to move all of my Recharge data into it.
 How can I do this?

-We highly discourage a ReCharge to ReCharge migration.
-This is not as simple as flipping a switch to move your ReCharge account to a new Shopify store.
-Due to the way Shoify handles product IDs, variant IDs, and much more, this action would follow the same process as a normal migration.
-Refer to our Migrating to ReCharge guide for more information on how to initiate this process.
-Keep in mind, our migration process can’t import order history into ReCharge.
-You will need to manage historical data outside of ReCharge.
+We highly discourage a Recharge to Recharge migration.
+This is not as simple as flipping a switch to move your Recharge account to a new Shopify store.
+Due to the way Shopify handles product IDs, variant IDs, and much more, this action would follow the same process as a normal migration.
+Refer to our Migrating to Recharge guide for more information on how to initiate this process.
+Keep in mind, our migration process can’t import order history into Recharge.
+You will need to manage historical data outside of Recharge.